Saudi Arabia Energy Efficient Air Handling

 The King Abdulaziz Center for World Culture is designed to take your breath away.
-Once completed in 2015, the sprawling complex in Dhahran, Saudi Arabia, will contain a document archive, library, learning center, art and history museum, and performing arts facility, among other features.
+The sprawling complex in Dhahran, Saudi Arabia, contains a document archive, library, learning center, art and history museum, and performing arts facility, among other features.

-The total space will cover square footage equal to 10 soccer fields.
+The total space covers square footage equal to 10 soccer fields.
 The 217 miles of stainless steel architectural tubing on the facility, if laid end to end, would nearly cover the distance from Dhahran to the Saudi Arabian capital of Riyadh.
 And every square foot of the facility needs ventilation — in some cases, starkly different forms of ventilation and air quality controls from section to section.
-That was the challenge facing Air Enterprises when it joined the project.
+That was the challenge facing Air Enterprises when engaged for the project.

-“This is a project that was funded by Saudi Aramco, the national oil company of Saudi Arabia,” says Glenn Swartz, vice president of contract administration for Air Enterprises.
-“They were looking to construct a complex that would both celebrate and contribute to the social and intellectual progress of Saudi Arabia and its people.
-The fact that it’s in Dhahran, very close to the site of the first oil-producing well in the country, is very significant.”
+The project was funded by Saudi Aramco, the national oil company of Saudi Arabia, they were looking to construct a complex that would both celebrate and contribute to the social and intellectual progress of Saudi Arabia and its people.
+The complex is located very close to the site of the first oil-producing well in Saudi Arabia.

-When Air Enterprises agreed to work on the project, the company soon discovered that the museum, archive and library had unique ventilation requirements.
-The archive and library needed air conditioning and humidity controls conducive to preserving paper, while the museum had different requirements for the artwork and exhibits housed within.
+The museum, archive and library have unique ventilation requirements.
+The archive and library need air conditioning and humidity controls conducive to preserving paper, while the museum has different requirements for the artwork and exhibits housed within.
 But it all had to co-exist under one roof.

-“We started looking at that in 2011, when Saudi Aramco first came to us and asked about our interest in working on the project — not just in quoting the job, but in developing the final engineering and design prospectus for the HVAC,” Swartz said.
-“We had done other work for Aramco’s research facility, and they had been impressed with the results, so they had confidence that we could find solutions for this project, even with its incredible size and scope.”
+Saudi Aramco asked Air Enterprises to assist in developing the final engineering and design prospectus for the HVAC.
+Air Enterprises had done other work for Aramco’s research facility, and they had been impressed with the results.
+They had confidence that Air Enterprises could find solutions for this project, even with its incredible size and scope.

-One of the main energy-saving features Air Enterprises is utilizing is a thermal energy recovery wheel to treat air.
-In cooling systems, a thermal wheel utilizes rotating honeycomb-shaped air pockets to absorb and dissipate heat from the outside air, cooling it and reducing the humidity before introducing it to the air conditioning system, where it undergoes final cooling and conditioning before entering the building’s occupied space.
+One of the main energy-saving features Air Enterprises utilized was a thermal energy recovery wheel.
+In cooling systems, an energy recovery wheel utilizes rotating honeycomb-shaped air pockets to absorb and dissipate heat from the outside air, cooling it and reducing the humidity before introducing it to the air conditioning system, where it undergoes final cooling and conditioning before entering the building’s occupied space.